ViMaL010/Gradesway/README.md

 # Quiz Management System

 Quiz Management System is a web-based system where teachers can create, manage, and view quizzes.
 The application is built using React for the frontend and TypeScript with Prisma ORM for the backend.
 The project follows a clean architecture and modern UI principles using ShadCN components.
+The entire application is fully responsive, ensuring a seamless experience across devices from mobile phones to desktop computers.

 ## Features